-In this case, any person performing a Chaperone role may also hold another role, however if this applies, prior advice should be sought from, in the first instance, the named contact for the discipline or the Home Nation Safeguarding Team Officer (person with responsibility for Safeguarding in the Home Nation).
+In this case, any person performing a Chaperone role may also hold another role, however if this applies, prior advice should be sought from, in the first instance, the Safeguarding Lead.

 A member of the travelling team will be responsible for conducting a Risk Assessment to address this lower proportion of competitors, which, in some circumstances, can lead to a heightened risk.
 This should include measures to address risks surrounding travel and disruption, illness, accommodation, for example away from venue activity.
 Parents/competitors must be made aware fully knowledge and agree the arrangements.